wessenstam/ts2019/frame/frame.rst

 Click on **Google Chrome** to launch your first Frame session.
 You will be launching Google Chrome in “application mode,” as opposed to full desktop delivery.

-Your initial session may take ~2 minutes to launch, this is because a VM used to run the application is provisioned and booted on-demand at the time of clicking the application.
+Your initial session may take ~2 minutes to launch.
+This is because the VM used to run the application is booted on-demand at the time of clicking the application.
 Later in the exercise you will explore options for powering on VMs ahead of time, allowing administrators to balance user experience and the cost overhead of idle, public cloud resources.

 Once your browser is connected into your Frame session, you will see Chrome within your browser.
-Maximize the application to occupy the entire browser tab.
+Notice that you can resize the Chrome window and maximize the Chrome application to occupy the entire browser tab.
+However, there is no underlying desktop visible.

-Note the changes to the status bar that appears at the bottom of your session.
+Note the changes to the status bar that appears at the bottom of your local browser window.

 .. figure:: images/13.png

 Click the :fa:`gear` icon on the status bar to explore the actions available to a user during the session, such as launching and switching to other applications and network QoS settings.

 Click :fa:`gear` **> Show/hide stats**.
 Try playing a YouTube video with the highest available FPS and video bit rate values versus a max of 5 FPS and 0.5 Mbps bit rate.
-Note that when the display is not changing, the Frame Remoting Protocol will adapt to drop frame rate to 0.
+Note that when the display is not changing, the Frame Remoting Protocol will adapt and drop the frame rate to 0.
 Consumed bandwidth will fall to 1 kbps.

-*Fun Fact: Did you know that last year Autodesk streamed their 3D applications to their entire user conference in Dubai from AWS Singapore?*
+*Fun Fact: Did you know that last year Autodesk streamed their 3D CAD applications to their entire user conference in Dubai from AWS Singapore?*

 Hover over the remaining elements in the status bar to see what they do.